How to Onboard New Employees: A Complete 90-Day Framework

 The first 90 days determine whether a new hire succeeds or quietly starts looking for their next opportunity.
 A structured onboarding experience reduces time-to-productivity, dramatically improves 12-month retention, and sends a clear signal that your organization is one that invests in its people.

-Research from the Brandon Hall Group found that organizations with a strong onboarding process improve new hire retention by 82% and productivity by over 70%.
-Despite that, most companies treat onboarding as a one-week orientation rather than a 90-day structured program.
+Research compiled by the Brandon Hall Group and widely cited in HR practice found that organizations with a strong onboarding process improve new hire retention by 82% and productivity by over 70%.
+The flip side is just as stark.
+Gallup reports that only 12% of employees strongly agree their organization does a great job of onboarding new people, and that turnover can run as high as 50% in the first 18 months of employment.
+Despite the stakes, most companies still treat onboarding as a one-week orientation rather than a structured program that spans the first quarter.
 This guide gives you the framework to do it properly.

-- Compliance: Legal and administrative requirements - contracts, tax forms, access provisioning, policy acknowledgments
+- Compliance: Legal and administrative requirements - contracts, tax forms, access provisioning, equipment, and policy acknowledgments.
+This is the lowest level and the one almost everyone handles.

-- Connection: Building relationships with colleagues, managers, and cross-functional partners
+- Connection: The relationships and sense of belonging the new hire builds with colleagues, managers, and cross-functional partners.

 Pre-Boarding: Before Day One

 Onboarding starts before the employee walks through the door - or logs in for the first time.
 The period between offer acceptance and the first day is a high-anxiety time for new hires.
 They may be second-guessing their decision, anxious about fitting in, or concerned about practical logistics.
-This is your opportunity to build confidence and excitement.
+It is also the window in which a surprising number of accepted offers fall apart, because a competing employer stays warm while you go silent.
+This is your opportunity to build confidence and keep your new hire emotionally committed to the choice they already made.

 Pre-Boarding Checklist